WordPress/gutenberg/packages/interactivity/docs/2-api-reference.md

 } );
 ```

-And then, we use the string value `"selectors.wpmovies.isPlaying"` to assign the result of this selector to `data-bind--hidden`
+And then, we use the string value `"selectors.wpmovies.isPlaying"` to assign the result of this selector to `data-bind--hidden`.

 ```php
 <div data-bind--hidden="!selectors.wpmovies.isPlaying" ... >